China reshapes role in rare earths, could be importer by 2014

 "We were supplying all the glass plants and they were a huge operation in the United States for over 100 years, but those operations have essentially all moved to China," said Michael Silver, chief executive of advanced materials maker American Elements, which gets rare earths from China.

-Glass makers were lured to China because of cerium, used in glass coloring and polishing.
+Glass makers were lured to China because of cerium, used in glass colouring and polishing.
 Neodymium is also used in energy-saving light bulbs, whose production has also moved to China.

 IMPORTS